 Dr. Lawrence says: “We completed a placebo-controlled trial over the course of six weeks showing that 100 percent of the subjects on MSM had increased hair growth, compared to the group on placebo.
 30 percent of the subjects on MSM showed improvement in hair brilliance, while none of the subjects on placebo showed such an improvement.”

 The hair trial involved a total of 21 patients; 16 women and 5 men.
 Data was collected by certified cosmetologists under the doctor’s direction.
 The trial measurements included hair length, brilliance, and diameter of the individual hair shafts using industry standard measurement scales.
 All subjects supplemented with MSM were impressed with the changes in the health and appearance of their hair.
-The cosmetologists could literally differentiate which participants had taken the MSM by the appearance of their hair alone, after six weeks of use.
+The cosmetologists could literally differentiate which participants had taken MSM for hair growth by the appearance of their hair alone, after six weeks of use.

 A second placebo-controlled trial, conducted simultaneously, showed that 50 percent of the subjects on MSM showed increased nail length, nail strength, and nail thickness compared to the group on placebo.
 Dr. Lawrence says: ”Based on the results of the two trials, we concluded that oral supplementation with MSM is a valuable addition to hair and nail growth.
 Hair and nail health was significantly improved in a short term of six weeks.”